dli-training/dli-training.github.io/en/index.md

 # {{ page.title }}

 This is some text in English with the date and explaining the synchronous / asynchronous nature of the training.

-This is filler text.

-This is filler text.

-This is filler text.